 In order to assist your organization through this process and to make completing the program as easy as possible, we have highlighted several resources and answers to our customers’ questions in the Assurance Program Resource Center.

 For instance, you may be wondering “Who can sign the attestation?” and “Why are we receiving the attestation materials so far in advance of the due date?”
 You’ll find the answers to these questions and many others on the Frequently Asked Questions page.

-If you have additional questions about the Assurance Program, please contact the Customer Contact Center at (888) 333-7010.
+If you have additional questions about the Assurance Program, please contact the Support Center.
 Our account executives are also available to assist you.
 To find a list of Federal Reserve Bank contacts specific to your organization, use the Find Your Contacts tool.